SDETEMRE/Assessment/README.md

 # CypressAutoTest

-# Booking Example: Cypress in JavaScript
+# HomePage Example: Cypress in JavaScript

-This is the e2e test for booking an appointment.
+This is Automation Test Samples for HomePage of a Website.
-It shows how to make an e2e automating test with [Cypress](https://www.cypress.io/) in JavaScript.
+It shows how to make an automating test with [Cypress](https://www.cypress.io/) in JavaScript.

 It uses: